ignocide/auto-test-api/README.md

 In expect field
 ```
 "username": "user" // Check username must be "user"
-"username": "uname" // Check username must be NOT "user"
+"username!": "uname" // Check username must be NOT "uname"
 ":menu": ["food", "warter", "rice"] // ":" at the first means that IN.
 Check actual data(response data) must be in food, warter or rice
 "!:menu": ["food", "warter", "rice"] // check actual data must be NOT in food, warter, rice
 "menu:": ["food", "warter"] // ":" at the last means that IN.
 It will check food, warter must existed in actual data(response data)